jonasblixt/ufsm/README.md

 [![Build Status](https://travis-ci.org/jonpe960/ufsm.svg?branch=master)](https://travis-ci.org/jonpe960/ufsm)
 [![Coverage Status](https://coveralls.io/repos/github/jonpe960/ufsm/badge.svg)](https://coveralls.io/github/jonpe960/ufsm)

-A statechart library for C. ufsm is designed without any external dependencies and uses no dynamic memory allocation. uFSM is implemented without any recursion.
+uFSM is a statechart library written in C. uFSM is designed without any external dependencies and uses no dynamic memory allocation or recursion.

-At the moment the following UML statchart features are working:
+uFSM is desiged with embedded applications in mind but can also be used in other environments.

+Supported UML statchart features:

 | Feature              | Implemented | Test case                              |
 | -------------------- |:-----------:| -------------------------------------- |